 Douglas County provides unique opportunities for residents to enjoy elements of a rural lifestyle while remaining in proximity to jobs, shopping, and a variety of activities found in urban and suburban communities.
 There can be several challenges associated with the rural lifestyle.
 The information provided below serves as a helpful resource for rural residents and those interested in moving to a rural community.

-A brief overview for prospective rural property owners is provided, such as what to consider when purchasing a property and building a home in rural Douglas County.
+What to Consider Before You Purchase or Build – Overview for prospective rural property owners is provided, such as what to consider when purchasing a property and building a home in rural Douglas County.

-A summary of access considerations for rural property owners, including the need to ensure legal and physical access to a property, driveway permitting requirements through Douglas County, and possible limitations for emergency service vehicles and school buses, are provided.
+Roads and Access – A summary of access considerations for rural property owners, including the need to ensure legal and physical access to a property, driveway permitting requirements through Douglas County, and possible limitations for emergency service vehicles and school buses, are provided.

-Water is a high priority for all of Douglas County, but can be particularly critical for rural homes served by individual groundwater wells.
+Water, Sewer and Other Services in the Rural Areas – Water is a high priority for all of Douglas County, but can be particularly critical for rural homes served by individual groundwater wells.

-Rural Douglas County provides a variety of natural settings that are highly valued by its residents and larger community.
-Living in forested areas and other environmental settings can pose challenges of which a rural homeowner should be aware.
+Living with Nature: Wildfire, Slopes and Soils, Flooding and Wildlife – Living in forested areas and other environmental settings can pose challenges of which a rural homeowner should be aware.
 Living with Nature focuses on issues relative to wildfire and flooding hazards, living with wildlife, and weather considerations.

-Rural areas are often valued for their peace and quiet, but many permitted uses and activities can result in noise and other impacts.
-Part of the rural lifestyle is enjoying a variety of recreational and agricultural opportunities afforded by zoning and larger parcel sizes.
-Understanding the planning and zoning context can be helpful in assessing possible land-use changes, as well as additional uses allowed in the different rural zone districts.
+Rural Lifestyle Expectations and Land Use: Rights, Responsibilities, and Potential Conflicts – Understanding the planning and zoning context can be helpful in assessing possible land-use changes, uses allowed in the different rural zone districts.
 Limits on motorsports vehicle use on private property are also discussed.

-Homes and other improvements on rural land should be compatible with the rural context and natural environment.
-Consider the design when building a home and siting other improvements, including architecture, building placement, driveway location, and more.
+Site Planning and Design – Homes and other improvements on rural land should be compatible with the rural context and natural environment including design, architecture, building placement, driveway location, and more.

-This checklist provides a quick reminder for residents of rural Douglas County of important land use and property management items, as well as phone numbers of key regulatory and advisory agencies.
+Rural Property Owners Checklist – Checklist of important land use and property management items, phone numbers of key regulatory and advisory agencies.